IAmJonoBo/Rocketship/README.md

 > **Badges:** See [docs/ci-cd.md](docs/ci-cd.md) for badge and artifact conventions.
 For definitions, see the [glossary](docs/glossary.md).

 > **Note:** This project now uses Nx for monorepo orchestration, pnpm for package management, and Vitest for all testing.
 All dependencies are open-source by default, with paid fallbacks only as explicit opt-in.
 Electron compatibility is a core requirement.
+The codebase has undergone a mass refactor for DRY, YAGNI, and canonical structure.
+See the [CHANGELOG.md](CHANGELOG.md) for details on the new structure and refactor principles.

 A self-hostable, multi-agent automation platform for VS Code.
 Rocketship orchestrates specialized AI agents to automate, refactor, and enhance software projects, with a focus on extensibility, robust validation, and modern developer experience.